CS5008Fall2025/homework-speed-comparison-jroberge16/Report.md

 Since the worst case can change considerably based on what sort you use for sorting (if any), list each algorithm below, and specify the algorithm used in your assumption.
 For BST, write which  method of traversal you would use to sort it.

 *	Vector: Using the merge sort algorithm, we can assume that we can write these values in $n\cdot\log(n) $
 *	Single Linked List: We can assume that we can write these values in $n\cdot\log(n) $ by using the merge sort algorithm.
-We can implement merge sort on a linked list directly, or we can convert a linked list to an array and back again in $O(n)$.
+We can implement merge sort on a linked list directly, or we can convert a linked list to an vector and back again in $O(n)$.
 *	Double Linked List: We can assume that we can write these values in $n\cdot\log(n) $ by using the merge sort algorithm.
-We can implement merge sort on a linked list directly, or we can convert a linked list to an array and back again in $O(n)$.
+We can implement merge sort on a linked list directly, or we can convert a linked list to an vector and back again in $O(n)$.
 *	Sorted Vector - already sorted
 *	Sorted Single Linked List - already sorted: $O(n)$ since we are writing to a file
 *	Sorted Double Linked List - already sorted: $O(n)$ since we are writing to a file